-Generally ground floors will be floating concrete slabs with insulation below or above the slab, with the upper floors in timber or hollowcore.
-All compartment floors must be constructed using hollowcore slabs.
+Generally, ground floors will be floating concrete slabs with insulation below or above the slab, with the upper floors in timber or hollowcore.
+All compartment floors must be constructed using hollowcore slabs, precast concrete or cast in-situ concrete slabs in accordance with the structural engineers specification.